doneill/doneill.github.io/source/_posts/koop-vector-tile.md

 I introduced the [Koop PostGIS provider](https://github.com/doneill/koop-provider-pg) from a developer perspective in a previous [post](https://gh.jdoneill.com/2020/10/04/pgkoop/) where the output is GeoServices.
 This post will guide us through installing a Koop service with support for PostGIS input and Vector Tiles as an output format.

+## Update 09/12/2021
+Replaced ArcGIS Oceans Basemap with Dark Gray Vector Basemap in the client javascript example.

 ## Install
 Koop providers require you to first install [Koop](https://koopjs.github.io/).
 You can add `koop-provider-pg` to your Koop server dependencies by installing it with npm: